pebblescape/pebblescape/README.md

 # Pebblescape

-Docker based mini-Heroku for big servers.
+Docker based single host mini-Heroku.

 Small Heroku-like PaaS with application addons, client CLI and a web UI, but designed to run on a single host.

 ## Requirements

-Ubuntu 14.04 x64
+Ubuntu 14.04 x64.
+Best installed on a clean server.

 ## Installing